 Secondary school teaching credentials cover a single subject, rather than multiple subjects.
 You’ll be prepared to teach the subject at various levels, from elementary school, middle school, and high school up to adult education.2

 As the name implies, special education teaching credentials prepare you to teach special education.
 Individuals with special education teaching credentials may teach in classrooms, special schools, home settings, hospitals, or other settings.
-There are specialties available here, for instance for early childhood education, visual health impairments, or physical health impairments.
+There are specialties available here, for instance for early childhood education, visual health impairments, or physical health impairments.3

 Which Teaching Credential is Right?

-The right teaching credential will allow you to teach the subject that interests you to the level of children or adults you want to work with.
-If you have a passion for working with young children, then an elementary school teaching credential is a strong fit for your professional development.
+The right teacher credential will allow you to teach the subject that interests you to the level of children or adults you want to work with.
+If you have a passion for working with young children, then an elementary school teaching certificate credential is a strong fit for your professional development.

 Consider what teaching experience you would most enjoy.
 Would you rather teach critical thinking and academic skills or direct children in play?
 If you’re not sure what age group is right, volunteer with children to get a better idea of what you enjoy.